Skip to content

 • District Directors or Executive Directors

-• Other central office leaders who influence system-wide strategy and implementation
+• Other central office leaders who influence system-wide strategy and implementation.

 When it comes to family engagement, school system leaders are uniquely positioned to embed it into strategy, resource allocation, and accountability structures.

-Learn more about the 5 roles here
+Learn more about the Five Roles.

 At Flamboyan, we have seen, and research shows, that families play five essential roles in their children’s education.
 This happens when systems create the conditions for school leaders and educators to work in partnership with families to provide access, resources and information that helps them successfully work together.